OpenTreeOfLife/germinator/integration/README.md

     * Confirm these changes in the main study list (tests save and "live" oti).

 * Try the API.
     * Do some of the curl calls (phylesystem, oti, taxo, tree).
-Mark has a script.
+Mark H has a script, a copy of which is here: http://mumble.net/~jar/tmp/ot18-status.html .

 Here are some things we don't do: